50 Words or Less

 Performance can also be heavily influenced by feel, and while it doesn’t come standard, you can purchase a weight kit separately from the putter.
 The kit not only comes with two 15g and two 20g weights for the putter itself, it also comes with a 50g CounterCore Grip weight to offer noticeably more customization options than the Kirkland Signature wedges.
 If it were up to me, I’d definitely prefer to add more weight to the head of the putter.

-Kirkland Signature was trying to make a premium feeling putter for a fraction of what the major OEMs cost and in that, it somewhat succeeded.
+Kirkland Signature was trying to make a premium feeling putter for a fraction of what the major OEMs cost.
+They somewhat succeeded.
 I think the name “KS1” is very telling.
 To me, this reads like a proof of concept — a trial run.
 Similarly to how Cobra first partnered with HP to make a 3D printed putter in November of 2020 before releasing an entire line of 3D printed putters this year, I think Costco is gauging interest in a potential line of putters, and from what I can tell there is a lot of interest in this putter.

 Maybe this means an evolution from a KS1 into a KS2 and beyond.
-I would be thrilled to see this putter evolve, or the lineup added to with a mallet, because there’s tons of value and a lot of potential here.
+I would be thrilled to see this putter evolve because there’s tons of value and a lot of potential here.
 This initial offering needs a little bit of tweaking and more time in development to improve the feel.
-But even now, I think those looking for a deal, new golfers, or those who are not too fussy about being fitted, really have a potential find with this putter.
+But even now, those looking for a deal, new golfers, or those who are not too fussy about being fitted, really have a potential find with this putter.